humanloop/test/README.md

 ### Dataset
-The dataset is included as a json file (_chatbot_intent_classifier_data.json.zip_ ) in this directory.
+The dataset is included as a json file (_chatbot_intent_classifier_data.json.zip_) in this directory.

-The _complete_ field indicates whether an annotation has been provided and the _usage_ field indicates whether the annotated data point was used for training, testing or validation purposes.
+The `complete` field indicates whether an annotation has been provided and the `usage` field indicates whether the annotated data point was used for training, testing or validation purposes.

-We also provide an active learning _score_ field as a bonus.
+We also provide an active learning `score` field as a bonus.
+This is the [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) of the softmax classification output of the model –– which can be used as an estimate for how confused the model is with that datapoint.

 ### Prediction API